brittonlaroche/Oracle-Confluent-MongoDB/README.md

 If you dont see data check each one of your tables to see if they have data.
 Most likely you skipped a step.
 The hardest part of the lab and most of the work is now behind us!

-# Create a MongoDB Atlas M0 Cluster
+# Step 2: Create a MongoDB Atlas M0 Cluster

 Now we create a new MongoDB Atlas instance.
 The process begins by clicking on the folllowing url.
 [https://cloud.mongodb.com](https://cloud.mongodb.com) or [https://mongodb.com/cloud](https://mongodb.com/cloud)